-The menu-strip provides the "Options" pull-down menu to select Channel (receive channel 1 or 2) and Mode (Single or Continuous), and Save waveform to file.
+The menu-strip provides the "Options" pull-down menu to select Channel (receive channel 1 or 2), Run Mode (Single or Continuous), Show Empty Data check box and Save waveform to file.
 If you save to a data file this can be used with a spreadsheet (explained below).
 If you save to a JPG file this saves a screen shot of this window.
+The Show Empty Data is used when the A429 labels are transmitted slowly there can be flicker since the signal capture will time out and have all zero volt data, if this is unchecked it will not update the signal viewer if all of the A429 signal data elements are zero.